rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 There's something that bothered me about the former.
 I didn't like how the library used a bunch of magic to enable something this small/strange.

-Mocha has a lot of awesome features but none that are important enough for me to switch.
+Mocha has a lot of awesome features but none that were important enough for me to switch.

 ## A simple Vows test